 Cultural intelligence is a person’s capability for successful adaptation to new cultural settings, that is, for unfamiliar settings attributable to cultural context (Earley & Ang).
 Cultural intelligence is not specific to a particular culture – rather it focuses on the capability to function effectively in culturally diverse situations.
 This session will discuss an overview of cultural intelligence (CQ) and its application within the information profession; specifically look at its application to change.

-This free, 60 minute webinar will provide an overview of PLA’s Inclusive Internship Initiative (III).
-PLA staff will be on hand to provide more information on program logistics and the application process.
-Mentors from the 2017 III cohort will share how they successfully implement III at a very small and a large library.
-Participants will have the opportunity to ask question about applying for and participating in III.
-This webinar is open to all public librarians interest in hosting and III intern this summer.
+This free on-demand webinar provides an overview of PLA’s Inclusive Internship Initiative (III).
+PLA staff provide more information on program logistics and the application process.
+Mentors from the 2017 III cohort share how they successfully implement III at a very small and a large library.
+This on-demand webinar is open to all public librarians interest in hosting an III intern this summer.

 Introducing the Notable Books for a Global Society Collection: Promoting Understanding of Diversity (ALSC)